Skip to content

 Review your existing policy

-What are homeworkers allowed to claim?
+What expenses are remote workers allowed to claim?

 Homeworkers should be able to claim any additional costs that are incurred solely for business purposes.
 Expenses that are the same irrespective of where the person is working, should not be included.